-Under the Investment Management Agreement the Investment Manager has agreed to provide the Company with investment management and advisory services in relation to the assets of each Fund and to act with day to day authority, power and responsibility for the investment and reinvestment of such assets.
+Under the Investment Management Agreement the Investment Manager has been appointed by the Manager to provide the Company with investment management and advisory services in relation to the assets of each Fund and to act with day to day authority, power and responsibility for the investment and reinvestment of such assets.
 Under the Investment Management Agreement the Investment Manager may delegate its investment management functions to its parent, Payden & Rygel or any related or affiliated entity.
-The Investment Manager has delegated its investment management functions relating to all Funds to its parent, Payden & Rygel pursuant to the Sub-Investment Manager are payable by the Investment Manager out of the investment management fees it receives from the Company.
+The Investment Manager has delegated its investment management functions relating to all Funds to its parent, Payden & Rygel pursuant to the Sub-Investment Management Agreement.
+The fees payable to the Sub-Investment Manager are payable by the Investment Manager out of the investment management fees it receives from the Company.

-The Investment Management Agreement may be terminated by either party on not less than thirty days' prior written notice by either party although in certain circumstances the agreement may be terminated forthwith by notice in writing by either party to the other.
+The Investment Management Agreement may be terminated by either the Manager or Investment Manager on not less than thirty days' prior written notice by either party although in certain circumstances the agreement may be terminated forthwith by notice in writing by either party to the other.

 The Investment Manager is required to discharge its duties under the Investment Management Agreement with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of its own affairs or of an enterprise of a like character and with like aims.
 Provided the Investment Manager has exercised that standard of care set forth in the preceding sentence, and has followed the terms of the Prospectus in all material respects, the Investment Manager shall not be subject to any liability to the Company for any act or omission of itself, of authorised personnel, or of any other person, firm or organisation, in the course of, or connected with, its obligations under the Investment Management Agreement.
 The Investment Manager manages the investment and reinvestment of the assets of the Company on behalf of each Fund and reviews, supervises and administers all investments.
 The Investment Manager is responsible for placing orders for the purchase and sale of investments directly with brokers or dealers selected by it in its discretion.
 See "Portfolio Transactions and Related Party Dealings" in Part VIII.